akullpp/arabro/README.md

 ./mvwn spring-boot:run
 ```

-The backend will be available under port `11000`.
+The backend will be available at port `11000`.

 ### Frontend